JacobHautaniemi/mcsg-pvpbot/README.md

 The bot does not open chests and I will not be contributing to this project any more, so instead, op bot and it will give itself a wooden sword and some armor on spawn and focus on hunting players.

 To use, have node installed and run "node mcsgbot.js"

+This project has the following dependencies: node mineflayer mineflayer-pvp mineflayer-pathfinder mineflayer-armor-manager